Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to a complaint completed on August 21, 2024, it was determined that Care Pavilion Nursing and Rehabilitation Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey.
+Based on an Abbreviated Survey in response to five complaints, completed on May 29, 2025 it was determined that Care Pavilion Nursing and Rehabilitation was not in compliance with the following Requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.

 Plan of Correction: